bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

  * This is a position where AluY element causes mis-alignment.
  * Misaligned reads have mismatches to the reference and
- * Well-aligned reads have partners on other chromosomes where additional ALuY elements are encoded.
+ * Well-aligned reads have partners on other chromosomes where additional AluY elements are encoded.

 ## Translocation